 - 10 high-protein foods to eat every day: This is a listicle that helps readers plan their daily diets and provides actionable advice.
 Similar to the topic above, this one will remain relevant over time without requiring frequent additions.

-- Essential guide to kitchen renovation: This is an ultimate guide that provides readers with clear steps to follow.
-While more technical topics or fast-moving industries may need updates to reflect new developments, a topic like this one will remain relevant over time.
+- Essential guide to kitchen renovation: This ultimate guide provides readers with clear steps to follow.
+While more technical topics or fast-moving industries may need updates to reflect new developments, a topic like this one will remain relevant.

 Why is evergreen content so important?

-As you produce more high-quality evergreen content that ranks for popular searches, the more visible your brand will become.
-An expanded keyword portfolio, better domain authority, and improved brand awareness typically follow.
+- Improved visibility and brand recognition: As you produce more high-quality evergreen content that ranks for popular searches, the more visible your brand will become.

-Evergreen topics can address every part of the sales funnel, which can positively impact the return on investment (ROI) given your SEO budget:
+- An optimized sales funnel: Evergreen topics can address every part of the sales funnel, which increases your SEO ROI.

 How to create an evergreen content strategy